grinry/sovryn-indexer/docs/README.md

 #### GET /sdex/volume

-Returns volume of each token on sdex supported chain. `chainId` is required.
+Returns volume of each token on a sdex supported chain. `chainId` is required.

 `GET /sdex/volume?chainId=60808`